 - 4th of July Pass

-This is highly dependent on the individual session and our goals for your images.
-The goal is to create a relaxed experience that feels fun and stress-free for both of you, so with that in mind, most sessions last 45-90 minutes.
-Some dogs warm up quickly, while others need time to settle in so I always schedule us a nice buffer just in case.
+This is highly dependent on the individual session and the images you want to achieve.
+The goal is to create a relaxed experience that feels fun and stress-free for you and your horse, so with that in mind, most sessions last anywhere from 45-90 minutes.
+Some hores warm up quickly, while others need time to settle in so I always schedule us a nice buffer just in case.

 If fine art portraits are on your agenda, we'll want to make sure we plan appropriately before my arrival.
 Black background portraits require a three-sided structure closed off from as much light as possible (something like the entrance of a barn aisle.)
 White background portraits should be taken outside in a shaded area, preferably on solid footing, such as pavement.
 Dirt (or dirty floors with lots of debris) can make getting a clean edit around your horses hooves extremely difficult so you'll want to make sure to have a clean environment prepared.